How to Install an Operating System on a Raspberry Pi

-Your Raspberry Pi doesn’t come with an operating system.
-This is not a weakness, however, rather a feature that means you can choose from a wide of OSs, each of which can be flashed to an SD card (or microSD card for the Raspberry Pi B+) in a few simple steps.
-Here’s how to get a new OS installed and running on your Pi – and how to clone your perfect setup for quick disaster recovery.
+This means you can choose from a wide of OSs, each of which can be flashed to your Raspberry Pi’s SD card.
+Here’s how to get a new OS installed and running on your Raspberry Pi, using Windows, macOS, or Linux.

-Booting Raspbian For The First Time
+Booting Raspbian for the First Time

 With Raspbian installed, you’ll need to login with the following credentials: